getgrav/grav-learn/pages/20/08.advanced/05.flex/07.reference/doc.md

 Returns:
 - **Block** (`object`) HtmlBlock instance containing the output

+> [!TIP]
-!!!
-In Twig, use the `{% render %}` tag rather than calling the method directly, so the object's JS/CSS assets register properly.
+> In Twig, use the `{% render %}` tag rather than calling the method directly, so the object's JS/CSS assets register properly.

 [codesh-group]
 [codesh=twig title="Twig"]